sungnga/react-ecommerce/react-frontend/README.md

     ```

 **3. Save orders in the database - backend**
-- In order to save the orders in the datebase, we need to create two schemas, two models.
+- In order to save the orders in the database, we need to create two schemas, two models.
 One is an order schema and the other is a cart item schema to create a product
 - In nodejs-backend/models folder, create a model/file called order.js
 - In order.js file:
   - Import mongoose: `const mongoose = require("mongoose");`